It’s all about Azure Stack!

 Digital Transformation with Microsoft Azure and Azure Stack

-This Breakout session led by Jeffrey Snover (@jsnover) and Mark Russinovich (@markrussinovich) was a packed.
+This Breakout session led by Jeffrey Snover (@jsnover) and Mark Russinovich (@markrussinovich) was packed.
 This session was standing room only, surprising everyone.

-This session was a highly informative of not just what Azure Stack is, but also what it’s not.
+This session was highly informative of not just what Azure Stack is, but also what it’s not.
 Jeff and Mark covered the Microsoft Ecosystem and Partners can work seamlessly as an all up solution with Azure Stack.
 You can watch Jeff and Mark’s session here.

 Microsoft Azure Stack Delivery and Operations Overview

 Once I took a quick lunch at the common area, I headed off to this Breakout session led by Vijay Tewari (@vtango).